lambdaschool-codegrade/web-44-web-sprint-challenge-authentication-and-testing-murraywarnock/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are maintained on the server (although session IDs can be stored locally as cookies), while tokens are maintained locally.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcrypt.js is a library that can encrypt passwords so that they can be stored as a hash that can be decrypted only with the password itself and a "secret" string maintained on the server.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests are only concerned with the behavior of a discrete unit of code, usually a function or method.
+Integration tests use multiple units involved in an outcome, while end-to-end tests follow the entire path from user input to server, database and back again.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Tests are written that cover the specifications of the code in question, then the code is written to satisfy the tests, then refactored.